 Aeration has also been used as a mechanical approach to hinder Azolla proliferation.
 Azolla prefers to grow in slow-moving water.
 Aerators will create current patterns in the water body disrupting their growth.
 Furthermore, the added oxygen will accelerate the decomposition process of nutrients that feed pondweeds and algae during the summer months.

 When used carefully according to the label instruction, aquatic herbicides can be safe and effective management tools.
-The products that have been successful in treating Azolla are Shore-Klear, Sonar AS and Sonar RTU, Reward, Weedtrine D, and Propeller.
+The products that have been successful in treating Azolla are Shore-Klear, Sonar AS and Sonar RTU, Reward, Weedtrine D, Clipper SC, and Propeller.
 A nonionic surfactant Cygnet Plus should be mixed in solution with herbicides when plants are treated.

 Shore-Klear is a systemic herbicide that will translocate down into the root systems killing the plant.
 Successful giant Salvinia management in heavily infested areas can take several years and sometimes annual maintenance spot treatments.

 Sonar A.S. is long-acting systemic herbicide ideal for water bodies with minimal flow.
 Simply mix Sonar A.S. with water and spray throughout the surface of the water or pour in different spots around the pond.
 Sonar A.S. does not have water use restrictions.